justintbi/354_RubyOnRails/README.md

 `root "welcome#index"`

 Now when navigating to http://localhost:3000 we can see the message "Hello World from Rails" in the browser.
-[This tutorial is mostly taken from the first source]
+[This tutorial is mostly taken from the first source under 'Sources']

+## **Some references Describing Convention over Configuration:**
+* An explaination of the Ruby on Rails doctrine that includes Convention over Configuration by the creator David Heinemeier Hansson: https://rubyonrails.org/doctrine/
+* A blog post by a CEO/sofware engineer that explains Convention over Configuration and explains its benefit: https://facilethings.com/blog/en/convention-over-configuration
+* Examples of how Convention over Configuration makes developing easier in Ruby on Rails: https://riptutorial.com/ruby-on-rails/example/3933/convention-over-configuration

 # Link to Presentation
 https://docs.google.com/presentation/d/1J5tUliwIPnKRF8nJvXisHKVG58XbFhD8SPEMwjlXEGo/edit?usp=sharing